Herbie Rides Again

 Herbie Rides Again is a 1974 American comedy film directed by Robert Stevenson from a screenplay by Bill Walsh, based on a story by Gordon Buford.
 The film is the second installment in the Herbie film series and the sequel to The Love Bug (1968).
-It stars Helen Hayes, Stefanie Powers, Ken Berry, and Keenan Wynn reprising his villainous role as Alonzo P. Hawk (originated in the films The Absent-Minded Professor and Son of Flubber).
+It stars Helen Hayes, Stefanie Powers, Ken Berry, and Keenan Wynn reprising his villainous role as Alonzo Hawk (originated in the films The Absent-Minded Professor and Son of Flubber).
+The film's plot focuses on a now-retired Herbie helping his current custodian Mrs Steinmetz (Hayes) to defeat a ruthless property developer who wants to demolish her home.

-Herbie Rides Again was followed by Herbie Goes to Monte Carlo (1977).
+Herbie Rides Again received mixed to positive reviews from critics and earned $38.2 million in the US and Canada.
+It was followed by a second sequel titled Herbie Goes to Monte Carlo (1977).